Dankort

 The Dankort is the national debit card of Denmark.
-Today it is usually combined with a Visa card and functions as a Visa debit card abroad and in stores that don't accept DanKort.
+Today it is often combined with a Visa card or Mastercard (depending on issuing institution) and functions as a Visa or Mastercard debit card abroad and in stores that do not accept Dankort.

 History

 The first Dankort was issued by Pengeinstitutternes Købe- og Kreditkort in September 1983.
-In 2001 Dankort A/S was founded, and it took over the rights to the Dankort in January 2001.
+In its very early years, Dankort transactions were processed mainly using Dankort-branded imprinters, until the first electronic Dankort POS terminals were introduced in 1985.
+The first Dankort magnetic stripe cards were issued in 1984, and in the same year Dankort card holders were able to withdraw money from "Kontanten" ATMs.

-In 2004 the Dankort technology was upgraded from being simply a magnetic strip card, to a hybrid card with both the magnetic strip and an embedded chip.
+In 2004 the Dankort technology was upgraded from being simply a magnetic stripe card, to a hybrid card with both the magnetic strip and an embedded chip.
 This was to improve security by making it harder to clone a card and also to add more room for extra information on the card.
 However the card holder's picture was removed from the card to make room for the chip (which was already crowded with a lot of information, along with logos of Dankort, Visa, and so on), making the merchant no longer able to do a photo identification of the card holder.